 - Futurama has the future Internet depicted as a classic cyberspace set-up, with a huge skyscraper as Google's home page, and all the porn sites in the red light district.

 - Quest World in Jonny Quest: The Real Adventures.

 - ReBoot is a variation; it has the actual computer data/programs/whatnot as characters, with the mysterious, capricious, and destructive "User" as the only sign of humans.
 Though there are some to believe the User to be a myth.

 - On Regular Show, Mordecai, Rigby and Pops end up inside the internet while trying to make a viral video.
 There the find the Warden of the Internet, an old woman on a screen who acts as a Moral Guardian, punishing those who clutter up the web with silly videos by trapping them within their own videos.

-- In TMNT: Back to the Sewers, the turtles spent a lot of time in cyberspace searching for pieces of data to reconstruct Splinter.
+- In TMNT: Back to the Sewers, the Turtles spent a lot of time in cyberspace searching for pieces of data to reconstruct Splinter.

 - Twipsy is about a courier who delivers e-mails in the Internet.
 About half of the show takes place in the Internet, rendered in 3D CGI graphics.
 It can be entered by humans as well.

 - This program allows you to manage processes on your Unix machine while playing Doom.